MUNsdh/readthedocs/docs/source/Using the Profilometer in the Lab.rst

 .. image:: ../_static/images/Profilometer_21.png
    :width: 1000px

-The result is also display in this image at the bottom, highlighted in red.
+The result is also displayed in this image at the bottom, highlighted in red.
 The distance between these two planes is 37.08 mm.

 Troubleshooting Profilometer Controller
 ---------------------------------------